corsairmarks/combined_silfae_revisited/mod/README.md

 * 2.0.0 Update for compatibility with Stellaris version 3.2 "Herbert"
     * Apply new mono-gender portrait rules
     * More portrait selector refinements (these portraits don't have a separate clothing layer - it is built-in the the portrait)
+* 2.0.1 Use kelp blockers for ocean planets in the custom system initializer

 ## Source Code